ayushm2003/vcsv/README.md

 # vcsv

-vcsv is a Rust command line tool that proves-succinctly-that you computed analytics over a CSV dataset without revealing the raw data.
+vcsv is a Rust command line tool that proves that you computed analytics over a CSV dataset without revealing the raw data.
-It uses Succinct’s SP1 zkVM to generate and verify zero-knowledge proofs.
+It uses Succinct’s SP1 zkVM to generate and verify zero knowledge proofs.

 ## Features

-- Zero-knowledge analytics – prove sum, mean, and other operations on a CSV column without exposing the file.
+- Zero-knowledge analytics – prove sum, mean, median on a CSV column without exposing the file.
 - Merkle commitment – every CSV row is committed to a Merkle root so you can later prove that a specific row was part of the dataset.
 - Dual proving backends – run proofs locally (`--backend cpu`) or on the Succinct Prover Network (`--backend network`).
-- Inclusion proofs – generate and verify row-level Merkle inclusion proofs.
+- Inclusion proofs – generate and verify row level Merkle inclusion proofs.

 ## Installation